 Dr. Helen Riess is Associate Clinical Professor of Psychiatry at Harvard Medical School and Director of Empathy Research and Training in Psychotherapy Research group in the Department of Psychiatry at MGH.
 She is conducting research on improving empathy in the patient - physician relationship.
 She received her undergraduate degree at Wesleyan University and her M.D. from Boston University School of Medicine.
 Dr. Riess completed her psychiatry residency, Chief Residency, and a research fellowship at MGH.

-Dr. Riess's research is supported by The Arnold P. Gold Foundation for Humanism in Medicine, The Josiah Macy Jr., Foundation for Medical Education, The Risk Management Foundation, and The Jenike Fund.
+Dr. Riess's research is supported by The Arnold P. Gold Foundation for Humanism in Medicine, The Josiah Macy Jr., Foundation for Medical Education, The Risk Management Foundation, and The David Judah Fund.

 Dr. Riess conducts research on improving empathy and relational skills in physicians.
-She has completed a pilot study with positive results at the Massachusetts Eye and Ear Infirmary and is conducting a randomized controlled trial at MGH.
-Dr. Riess's research is supported by The Arnold P. Gold Foundation for Humanism in Medicine, The Josiah Macy Jr., Foundation for Medical Education, The Risk Management Foundation, and The Jenike Fund.
+Dr. Riess's research is supported by The Arnold P. Gold Foundation for Humanism in Medicine, The Josiah Macy Jr., Foundation for Medical Education, The Risk Management Foundation, and The David Judah Fund.

 Riess H, Kelley JM, Bailey RW, et al. Improving Empathy and Relational Skills in Otolaryngology Residents: A Pilot Study.
 Otolarygology Head Neck Surgery 2011

 13. Riess H. Empathy in Medicine: A neurobiological Perspective.
 JAMA 2010; 304 1604-1605

 1. Riess, H. Dockray-Miller, M. Integrative Group Treatment for Bulimia Nervosa.
 New York: Columbia University Press.
 2002